chapter three

 - Visualizing how a ViT pays attention to different parts of an image

+Building on the ideas from the previous chapter, where we explored how transformers handle sequential data in language, we can now extend this perspective to images.
 In transformer-based text-to-image generation, a pivotal step is converting an image into a sequence of tokens, much like how we process words in a sentence in natural language.
 This is where vision transformers (ViTs) come in.
-ViTs, introduced by Google researchers in their landmark 2020 paper “An Image is Worth 16x16 Words,” brought the power of transformer architectures, originally designed for natural language, to the world of computer vision.[1]
-Their innovation is to treat images as sequences of patches, enabling transformers to excel at image classification and beyond.
+ViTs, introduced by Google researchers in their landmark 2020 paper “An Image Is Worth 16 × 16 Words” [1], brought the power of transformer architectures, originally designed for natural language, to the world of computer vision.
+This innovation allows us to use attention-based mechanisms to connect text and images in a unified framework.